intoli/exodus/README.md

     This means that any libraries which are compiled for specific hardware drivers will only work on machines with the same drivers.
     A key example of this is the `libGLX_indirect.so` library which can link to either `libGLX_mesa.so` or `libGLX_nvidia.so` depending on which graphics card drivers are used on a given system.
     Bundling dependencies that are not locally available on the source machine is fundamentally outside the scope of what exodus is designed to do, and this will never change.
-- **Programmatically Loaded Libraries** - Exodus works by using the linker to resolve dynamically linked library dependencies.
-    It is possible for programs to programmatically load libraries, by using calls to [dlopen](http://man7.org/linux/man-pages/man3/dlopen.3.html) for example.
-    These dependencies will not be resolved by the linker, and therefore will not be included in the bundles that exodus creates.
-    This is a difficult problem to overcome, but there are plans to improve exodus' handling of these libraries in the future.
-- **Non-Library Dependencies** - Many programs depend on files other than their dynamically linked libraries.
-    For example, `nmap` depends on a collection of `lua` scripts to run.
-    These files will not currently be included in exodus bundles.
-    It is very likely that support will be added for at least manually specifying these files as additional dependencies to be included in a bundle.

 ## Development